Received a letter from the Reporter?

 What is a referral?

-A referral is when information about a child is sent by the police, social work department or a school to the Children’s Reporter.
+A referral is when information about a child is sent to the Children’s Reporter by someone who is concerned about them.
+For example, this could be the police, the social work department or a school.

 There are lots of different reasons why a child might be referred to the Reporter.
 These include: